anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   If only a single object is contained in the list it MUST be the base64-encoded LDevID(RegAgt) EE certificate.
 If multiple certificates are included, the first MUST be the base64-encoded LDevID(RegAgt) EE certificate.

-The MASA uses this information for the verification of agent-proximity to provide corresponding assertion "agent-proximity".
+The MASA uses this information for the verification of agent proximity to issue the corresponding assertion "agent-proximity".
 If the agent-sign-cert is not contained in the registrar-voucher-request, it is contained in the prior-signed-voucher from the pledge.

 The object is signed using the registrar LDevID(Reg) credential, which corresponds to the certificate signaled in the JOSE header.